Conditional Relative Frequencies In Exercises 37–42, use the cont... | Study Prep in Pearson+

 Relative Frequency

-Relative frequency is a measure that shows the proportion of a specific category relative to the total number of observations.
-It is calculated by dividing the frequency of a category by the total number of observations, often expressed as a percentage.
+Relative frequency is a statistical measure that expresses the frequency of a particular event or category as a proportion of the total number of observations.
+It is calculated by dividing the count of occurrences of a specific category by the total number of observations.
 This concept is crucial for understanding the distribution of data and making comparisons between different categories within a dataset.

 Recommended video: